liberolinux/build/README.md

    Edit the configuration files in this directory to set up your desired build environment.
    You can set CFLAGS and CXXFlags to your needs despite is not recommended because it can brake the system.

-   Edit "DEVICE" variable in order to install Libero GNU/Linux on the destination Hard-Drive on the following scripts:
+   Edit "DEVICE" variable before running scripts in order to install Libero GNU/Linux on the destination Hard-Drive on the following scripts:

    02Preparation and 10MakingLiberoBootable